Zaxxon: Commercial

-The ColecoVision version was also commercially successful.
-Zaxxon was Coleco's best-selling non-bundled cartridge for the ColecoVision up until 1983.
+The ColecoVision version was also commercially successful, being Coleco's best-selling non-bundled cartridge for the console up until 1983.
 The home computer ports were commercially successful in North America and Europe.
 II Computing listed Zaxxon fourth on its list of top Apple II games as of late 1985, based on sales and market-share data.
-U.S. Gold's home computer version of Zaxxon was ranked number-two on the UK software sales chart in early 1985.
+On home computers in the United States, Zaxxon received a "Gold Award" from the Software Publishers Association (SPA) in December 1987 for software sales above 100,000 units.
+U.S. Gold's home computer version of Zaxxon was ranked number two on the UK software sales chart in early 1985.

 Reviews

 The arcade game was well received upon release.
-David Cohen in his book Video Games praised the "incredible three-dimensional realism" in the graphics, which he considered the best in a video game to date, while describing the gameplay as "a mixture of driving and zap game."
+David Cohen, in his book Video Games, praised the "incredible three-dimensional realism" in the graphics, which he considered the best in a video game to date, while describing the gameplay as "a mixture of driving and zap game."
 Computer and Video Games praised the game for being "at the frontier of a third dimension in arcade games" and for its "realistic" altitude-based gameplay for the time.